t4brooke/t4brooke/README.md

 ## hello 👋

-undergraduate at drexel univ studying computer science and finance with concentrations in ai & machine learning and algorithms & theory.
+undergraduate at drexel univ studying computer science with concentrations in software engineering and algorithms & theory.

 **at the moment:**
 - i'm an intern for vanguard